adamhott/microbit_v2_rgb_led/README.md

 4. Connect the female end of the jumper wire to the anode terminals (Red, Green, Blue) of the LED using Red, Green, and Blue M/F 6" Jumper Wires.
 These are the three shorter ends (anode terminals) of the RGB LED legs for common cathode RGB LEDS.
 The word common indicates that this will be the connection to the ground pin (0V).
 Manufacturers also make commmon anode LEDS, but that's not what were using here for this example.

-   The anodes are the positive (+) terminals of the component.
-For an RGB LED, the anode terminals the longer legs and are connected to the positive side of the power source.
-You might be wondering, how do I test which anode lights up which color of the RGB Led - Red, Green, or Blue.
+> The anodes are the positive (+) terminals of the component.
+For an RGB > LED, the anode terminals the longer legs and are connected to the
+> positive side of the power source.
+You might be wondering, how do     > test which anode lights up which color of the RGB Led - Red, Green, or > Blue.
 We take care of that in the final step, step 13.
-For now, just follow the instructions as they are written.
+For now, just
+> follow the instructions as they are written.

 5. You'll now have 3 M/F Jumper Wires now with the male ends availalbe.
 Connect the male end to the breadboard on same hole in the same line just AFTER each resistor for each anode (Red, Green, Blue), respectively.

-   This is how you match up the holes from the second part of step 2 (the other end of the resistor placed across the gap) to the male ends of the Jumper Wires.
+> This is how you match up the holes from the second part of step 2 (the > other end of the resistor placed across the gap) to the male ends of > > the Jumper Wires.

 - f27 (other end of resistor) -> j27 (the male end of the Red Jumper Wire that connects to the Red anode terminal)